rdiaz02/EvAM-Tools/evamtools/inst/shiny-examples/evamtools/assets/landing_page.md

 If you use EvAM-Tools (the package or the web app), please **cite** the Bioinformatics paper:

-Diaz-Uriarte, R & Herrera-Nieto, P. 2022.
+   - Diaz-Uriarte, R & Herrera-Nieto, P. 2022.
 EvAM-Tools: tools for evolutionary accumulation and cancer progression models. _Bioinformatics_.  https://doi.org/10.1093/bioinformatics/btac710 .

-If you use the web app, also provide a link to the web app itself, https://iib.uam.es/evamtools , or the code repository, https://github.com/rdiaz02/EvAM-Tools.
+In addition, if possible, also provide a link to the web app itself, https://iib.uam.es/evamtools  (if you used the web app) or the code repository, https://github.com/rdiaz02/EvAM-Tools.